Jacotyl/xkcd-downloader/README.md

 # xkcd-downloader
-A script to download images from the webcomic site https://xkcd.com/.
+A script to download images from the webcomic site https://xkcd.com/, which also shows off both sequential and async download methods and the speed increase from using async.

 This program will create 2 folders in the directory the program is launched from: xkcd_serial and xkcd_async in my testing, Async has a 4-5x speed increase over serial.
 I have only tested with ~100 images though.